 The Israeli forces have continued to subject Palestinian journalists to arrest, interrogation and administrative detention, often without any clear grounds.
 In recent years, the Israeli authorities have also closed several Palestinian media outlets for allegedly inciting violence.
 For journalists, the price of the political rivalry between Fatah and Hamas in the Palestinian territories includes threats, heavy-handed interrogation, arrest without charge, intimidatory lawsuits and prosecutions, and bans on covering certain events.
 The political tension combined with harassment by the Israeli authorities complicates the work of Palestinian journalists to the point of self-censorship.

-Several websites regarded by the Palestinian Authority as opposition media were blocked in 2017.
-Aditionally, online platforms such as Facebook and Twitter sometimes censor information.
-Under Israeli political pressure, they have deleted content or suspended the accounts of Palestinian journalists and media outlets accused of inciting violence.
-In some cases, deleted content has been restored in reponse to questioning, but local NGOs claim that Israeli and Palestinian content are not treated in the same way.
+Several websites regarded by the Palestinian Authority as opposition media have been inaccessible since 2017.
+Online platforms such as Facebook and Twitter also sometimes censor information.
+Under Israeli political pressure, these platforms have deleted content or suspended the accounts of Palestinian journalists and media outlets accused of inciting violence.
+In some cases, deleted content has been restored in response to questioning, but local NGOs claim that Israeli and Palestinian content is not treated in the same way.

 137 in 2019

 44.68 in 2019